Neighbourhood ethnographies

 Our research in this area is guided by questions such as, how does place embody and re-produce educational injustices over time?
 How are these place-based injustices understood, negotiated and resisted?

 We are engaging with a range of ethnographic and creative participatory methods to carry out our place-based inquiry.
-Drawing on critical walking methodologies that allow reflecting and thinking in movement, we are inviting former students to take us on a tour of their school neighbourhoods.
+Drawing on critical walking methodologies that allow reflecting and thinking in movement, we are inviting former pupils to take us on a tour of their school neighbourhoods.
 Working with visual and spoken prompts the participant-led walks explore former students sense-making, memories, connections and disconnections to their school neighbourhoods.